 Reading 35mmc can be dangerous to the pocketbook and can lead to GAS (no, not flatulence, but Gear Acquisition Syndrome).
-I read several glowing articles here about Voigtländer cameras.
+I read several glowing articles about Voigtländer cameras and their precision and optical excellence.
 I never knew much about the company because, as far as I recall, no family members or friends had any of their products.
-But I kept reading about their precision and optical excellence.
 For the last couple of years, I almost stopped using my digital Fuji and have been using 35mm film instead.
 And although I have a Leica IIIC, Leica M2, Yashica Electro 35CC, and Pentax Spotmatic at home, one can never have too many classic 35mm cameras at home (right??).

 So, I did some checking on eBay (which can be dangerous!) and grabbed a handsome little Vito BL for all of $34.
 Most these old Voigtländers sell for remarkably low prices (the exceptions are the models with the 50mm Ultron lenses and the bodies with a rangefinder).
 I suppose the lack of light meters on many models and the complete manual characteristics turn off many potential buyers.
 However, many of the 1970s Japanese rangefinders are escalating in price as of 2019, and they are largely manual operation, too, so I don’t know.